marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

 Use :samp:`configure --target=cr16-uclinux --enable-languages=c,c++` to
 configure GCCfor building a CR16 uclinux cross-compiler.

-.. _cris:
+CRIS
+====

-CRISCRIS is the CPU architecture in Axis Communications ETRAX system-on-a-chip series.
+CRIS is the CPU architecture in Axis Communications ETRAX system-on-a-chip series.
 These are used in embedded applications.

 See :ref:`CRIS Options <cris-options>`,